Christmas: Good news for all people

 To shepherds in a field near Bethlehem, an angel said "all the people".
 That night, the angel could have simply said, "I bring you good news that will cause great joy."
 However, when the angel added "for all the people," he anticipated two thousand years of world evangelism efforts.

 Following the nativity scene, Luke's gospel describes Jesus' Presentation in the Temple.
-Taking six-week-old Jesus in his arms, the elderly Simeon prayed over Him using Old Testament phrases: "My eyes have seen your salvation, which you have prepared in the of all nations: a light for revelation to the Gentiles" (Luke 2:30-32, with wording from places like Isaiah 49:6, 52:10 and Psalm 98:2-3).
+Taking six-week-old Jesus in his arms, the elderly Simeon prayed over Him using Old Testament phrases: "My eyes have seen your salvation, which you have prepared in the of all nations: a light for revelation to the Gentiles" (Luke 2:30-32, with wording from places like Isaiah 49:6, 52:10, and Psalm 98:2-3).
 Simeon's expressions of joy at seeing the infant Messiah underscore God's heart for world missions.

-Some Christians seem uncomfortable having a hated Moabite and a Jericho prostitute as Jesus' ancestors.
+Strangely, some Christians seem uncomfortable having a hated Moabite and a Jericho prostitute as Jesus' ancestors.
 It has, therefore, been argued that both women were really Jewish and that the Rahab of this list is not the one we encounter in Joshua 2.
 Of course, if the two women had been Jewish, and it was a different Rahab, would there have been reason to put them in an all-male list of ancestors?

 A concern for world evangelism does not emerge only at the end of Jesus' earthly life with the giving of the Great Commission.
 The idea of "all" -- all people, all nations, all the earth -- resounds throughout Jesus' earthly life, beginning with some details in the Christmas story.

 1Note: In the Bible, the word "nations" does not mean political entities like China, India, or the USA.
-Rather, it means people groups or societies in which people speak the same language, have the same culturem and live in or have originated in the same area.
+Rather, it means people groups or societies in which people speak the same language, have the same culture, and live in or have originated in the same area.
 "Nations" is synonymous with the plural word "peoples."
-In other words, nations in the Bible means all of the people groups of the world other than the people of Israel.
+In other words, nations in the Bible means all the people groups of the world other than the people of Israel.

 Discussion questions